 You can check out as many items as you wish.
 There is a limit of seven DVD/Blu-ray checkouts per card at one time.
 Backpack checkouts, as a part of the 1,000 Books Before Kindergarten program, are limited to one backpack per library card.

-What are the loan periods and fines for items?
+What are the loan periods for items?

 Can I check out items from the Carnegie History Center?

 No. The Carnegie collection is available for in-house research only.

 What if the library system does not own a particular item I want?